danielspaniel/ember-data-change-tracker/README.md

     - Only works with
       - ember-data versions 2.7+ ( if you have polymphic relationships )
       - ember-data versions 2.5+ ( if you don't )
+    - Can be used in two modes
+      - auto track mode
+      - manual track mode ( the default )

 ## Installation

 * `ember install ember-data-change-tracker`